jortel/gofer/docs/sphinx/examples/python.rst

  from gofer.proxy import Agent
  from gofer.messaging.async import ReplyConsumer

- # specify a reply route to be used for asynchronous responses.
+ # specify a reply address to be used for asynchronous responses.

  reply_to = 'tasks'